victoriacheng15/victoriacheng15.vercel.app/src/content/post/typescript-utility-types-nonnullable.md

 const isDefined: AllTypes = undefined;

 type NoNulls = NonNullable<AllTypes>;
-const isDefined2: NoNulls = null; // this is now allowed
+const isDefined2: NoNulls = null; // this is not allowed
 ```

 In the above code, `AllTypes` can be a string, a number, null, or undefined.
 But `NoNulls`, which is `NonNullable<AllTypes>`**,** can only be a string or a number.
 It cannot be null or undefined.